 Coloured Gemstone Engagement Rings

-Demand for engagement rings with beautiful coloured gemstones is ever increasing.
+The demand for engagement rings with beautiful coloured gemstones is ever increasing.
 Just take a look at the fashion runways and the hands of Hollywood to see that coloured gemstone jewellery is enjoying a rise in popularity.

-With so many colours to choose from you can have an eye-popping coloured gemstone engagement ring or, if bold colour is not for you, opt for a subtle hint of colour.
+With so many colours to choose from, you can have an eye-popping coloured gemstone engagement ring or, if bold colour is not for you, opt for a subtle hint of colour.
 The latter can be achieved with either a soft coloured central stone or small coloured gemstones to accentuate your white diamond.

-Coloured gemstone engagement rings are the adventurous choice; often fashion forward and certainly unique in style.
+Coloured gemstone engagement rings are the adventurous choice; often fashion-forward and certainly unique in style.
 No two coloured gemstones will ever appear the same – your ring is guaranteed to demand attention and be individual in style.

 So what coloured gemstones might you consider for your engagement ring?
 We have put together a list of popular colours and their matching gemstones!

-Red; the Colour of Love
+Red – the Colour of Love

 Blue, arguably the most popular coloured gemstone for engagement rings, is calming and versatile.
 Blue diamonds are rare and consequently pricey, many would only dream of owning a large blue diamond.
-Blue Sapphires, in particular Ceylon Sapphires, are a popular choice, especially following the engagement of Prince William and Kate Middleton when Kate received Princess Diana’s famous Sapphire engagement rings.
+Blue Sapphires, in particular, Ceylon Sapphires, are a popular choice, especially following the engagement of Prince William and Kate Middleton when Kate received Princess Diana’s famous Sapphire engagement rings.
 Sapphires come in all shades of blue, from light, soft blues to the vibrant Ceylon and dark, midnight blue Australian Sapphires.
 Other beautiful blue gemstones include Topaz, Tourmaline, Aquamarine and Tanzanite.

 Yellow, the vibrant and bright choice, has recently become very popular.
 Yellow diamonds are one of the more affordable coloured diamond options compared to the Pink and Blue varieties.
 Also suitable are the radiant Yellow Sapphires.
 Yellow Sapphires, like Yellow diamonds, are available in a range of shades from soft, canary yellows to bright, sunflower yellows.
-Other beautiful yellow gemstones are Citrine and Tourmaline.
+Other beautiful yellow gemstones are Citrine and Yellow Beryl.

 Orange is perhaps the one coloured gemstone that is most overlooked.
 Orange gemstones look stunning against darker skin tones.
 Orange Sapphires are the ideal choice for engagement rings; coming in shades of apricots to bright persimmon.
-Other orange gemstones are the Citrine and Tourmaline.
+Other orange gemstones are the Mandarin Garnet, Citrine and Tourmaline.

 The Darker Shades